 Finally! (cue the trumpets)

-I spent a month hitchhiking around Morocco once (a beautiful country very similar to Southern California geographically) and going to the potty always posed a problem for me.
-No matter how often I tried, and I tried just about every day, I invariably ended up in a small dark room, spread-eagled, arching backwards with a hand on the wall behind me for support, while rocking back and forth on the balls of my feet to properly position the ordnance over the target — a hole in the floor.
-Bombs away . . .
+I spent a month hitchhiking around Morocco once (a beautiful country very similar to Southern California geographically) and going to the potty always posed a problem.
+No matter how often I tried, and I tried just about every day, I invariably wound up spread-eagled in a small, dark room, twisting backwards with a hand on the wall behind me for support, while rocking on the balls of my feet to properly position the ordnance directly over the target, a hole in the floor.
+Bombs away. . .

 Back at the stern this was going to be a problem.
-With nothing behind me save the wide open ocean, there was no wall to give me support.
-This was one of those situations that was going to require creative thinking.
+With nothing behind me but the wide open ocean, there was no wall there to give me support.
+This was one of those situations that needed creative thinking.
 But with the pressure rapidly building in my gut, creative thinking was in short supply.
 Desperately I looked around for a solution.
 When my eyes came to rest on the steering bench, I knew I had my answer.
-At just the right height and distance from the transom, the banco do governo was the perfect thing to hold onto while my own lily-white banco hung out over the rail.
+At just the right height and distance from the transom, the banco do governo was the perfect thing to hold onto while I hung my own lily-white banco out over the water.

-With a forceful yank I freed the button.
+With a vigorous yank I freed the button.
 Yes!
-But when I grabbed the zipper to pull it down . . .
+But when I grabbed the zipper to pull it down. . .
 What?
 No, not again!
 I tugged on that thing like a madman but it just wouldn’t budge — not even a silly little millimeter.